PROFESSIONAL RESPONSIBILITY & LEGAL ETHICS

 - Describe the process through which a paralegal determines what client information is to be classified as confidential.

-- Describe when, to whom, and in what manner confidential client information may be disclosed.
+- Identify and describe when, to whom, and in what manner confidential client information may be disclosed.

 - Determine the point at which an attorney-client relationship has been formed.